 This is an advanced Zeropark guide, for advanced affiliate marketers.
 If you are new and learning how to become an affiliate marketer, I recommend you start by getting yourself a copy of my book “From Zero to Super Affiliate” on Amazon.
+Also, you can she the Ultimate Beginner Guide post.
 After you’ve finished reading, you should revisit this post, as then it will all make sense.

 PUSH Traffic gives affiliate marketers the chance to run without the need for a cloaker, without the need to ‘get creative’ with fooling the traffic source, and without the worry of losing an account instantly or after investing hundreds of dollars into ‘warm up’.

 It has been one of my personal favorite ways to promote male oriented offers, like finance offers.

 EXPERT TIP: If you are going to be running PUSH, make sure that you register a second account at Supremedia and tell them this is PUSH traffic.
 Separate Facebook into it’s own account at Supremedia, PUSH into it’s own account, and so on.
 That’s because PUSH traffic converts from Lead to FTD at Supremedia at a lower % than Facebook traffic for example, so they need to prepare accordingly on the backend.

 Getting a List of Zone IDs That Are Already Proven To Work for Finance Offers

 Before we dive in deep, we need to do a little recon.
 We want to learn which Zone IDs are doing well, and which are the top 3 countries to target.
 We get this by talking to our rep at ZeroPark.

 Just hit up your rep and tell them, you are looking to run financial lead gen from SM and want to know what are the top 3 geos to target, and the top 20 zoneIDs per geo.

 Within a few hours, your friendly rep at ZeroPark will send over a spreadsheet or text file with all the zones to target.